smitkalwal/awesome-checkbox/README.md

     <input type="checkbox" class="myCheck" name="option"/>

-Setup prettyCheckable for your input and you're all set:
+Setup awesome for your input and you're all set:

     $('.myCheck').awesome();